sauxpa/starter-academic/content/post/markov_epidemic/index.md

 ---
-title: Markov Epidemic: a stochastic model for disease outbreak
+title: Markov Epidemic, a stochastic model for disease outbreak
 subtitle:

 # Summary for listings and search engines